 Hello!
-I am an Assistant Professor at the University of Pittsburgh in Industrial Engineering.
-My primary research interests are in the methodological areas of reinforcement learning, approximate dynamic programming, and sequential decision making.
+I am a Research Scientist at Facebook and on leave as Assistant Professor at the University of Pittsburgh since 2019.
+My research interests are in the methodological areas of reinforcement learning, approximate DP, and sequential decision making.
 I am also interested in a variety of operations research applications, such as energy markets, ride-sharing, and public health.
 I received my Ph.D. in May 2016 in Operations Research and Financial Engineering from Princeton University, where I was advised by Warren B. Powell.

 Exploration via Sample-Efficient Subgoal Design